pranatiyanamandra/password-manager/README.md

 # Functionality of the Password Manager

-In tise project, we have :
+In this project, we have :

 ### `Register`
 We are able to register users to this password manager.